department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs/rapid-access-to-employment.md

 [Find out how to apply if you haven’t yet received a disability rating](/careers-employment/vocational-rehabilitation/how-to-apply/#servicemember-not-received-rating).

-Some dependents of Servicemembers or Veterans with service-connected disabilities may also be eligible for education and career counseling. <br>
+Some dependents of service members or Veterans with service-connected disabilities may also be eligible for education and career counseling. <br>
 [Learn about services for family members](/careers-employment/dependent-benefits/).

 <br>